Simple-Automation-Testing/promod-system/readme.md

 	/**
 	 * @info
-	 * this method should be overridden, it will be execute to wait visibility before next base methods
+	 * this method should be overridden,
+	 * method will be execute to wait visibility before next base methods
 	 * sendKeys, get, action
 	 * ! for isDisplayed method waitLoadedState will not be executed.
 	 */
   async waitLoadedState() {
     await waitForCondition(async () => this.rootElement.isDisplayed(), {
-			message: `Page ${this.identifier} with root selector ${this.rootLocator} should become visible during ${timeouts.l} ms.`
+			message: `Page ${this.identifier} with root selector ${this.rootLocator}
+			should become visible during ${timeouts.l} ms.`
 			timeout: timeouts.l
 		});
   }